MicrosoftLearning/mslearn-fabric/Instructions/Labs/19-secure-data-access.md

       ![Screenshot of the grant access lakehouse window in Fabric.](./Images/grant-people-access-window.png)

 8. Select **Grant**.
 Note that the second user now has read permissions on the lakehouse.
 Read permission only allows the user to see metadata for the lakehouse but not the underlying data.
-Next we'll confirm this.
+Next we'll validate this.
 9. Return to the browser where you're logged in as the second user.
 Refresh the browser.
 10. Select **OneLake data hub** in the left navigation pane.
 11. Select the lakehouse to open it.